briglx/briglx.github.io/source/_posts/2011-09-30-share-folders-between-linux-and-windows.md

   - "smb"
 ---

 I needed to share a folder between a linux machine and windows.
 The seceret is using Samba.
-Fortunatly there are several guides out there that show how to do it.
+Fortunately there are several guides out there that show how to do it.
 These are my notes:

 1. Install Samba
     - Install `sudo apt-get install samba smbfs`